-The return value n is positive in the range $\{0 \dots +n\}$ on success and indicates the number of substitutions made.
+The return value n is nonnegative on success and indicates the number of substitutions made.
 In the above example, this would be two.
 A negative value indicates that an error occurred.
-As substitution is non-recursive, the return value could be used to provide a recursive substitution.
+As substitution is not recursive, the return value could be used to provide a recursive substitution.